Compare Life Insurance by Visiting Our Life Insurance Resource Center.

 - Make sure you know exactly what is and isn’t covered.
 If you think you’ll be able to apply LTCI to your 24 hour in-home nursing care bills, make sure your policy guarantees this.
-These personalized types of care are very expensive and most policies only cover them in special cases.
+These personalized types of care are expensive, and most policies only cover them in special cases.

 - Make sure you understand how your insurer defines ADL and the disabilities that interfere with them.
-In almost all cases a licensed health care provider will have to attest that you require help with two or more ADLs for 90 days or longer.
-Other kinds of illness can also trigger benefits; Alzheimer’s patients, for example, may technically be able to achieve all ADLs on their own, but still qualify for care under many policy terms.
+In almost all cases, a licensed health care provider will have to attest that you require help with two or more ADLs for 90 days or longer.
+Other kinds of illness can also trigger benefits.
+Alzheimer’s patients, for example, may technically be able to achieve all ADLs on their own, but still qualify for care under many policy terms.

 - Make sure your intended insurer is viable.
 The reason rates have been growing so quickly is that companies that provide LTCI have been selling fewer policies than they anticipated.
 If they can’t stay in business, they can’t provide you with benefits.
 If they get into too much financial trouble, they might hike your rates so high you have to drop the policy.